yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     > **Note**: CR_PAT is short for Container Registry Personal Authentication Token.

 5. Select the `Actions` tab in your GitHub repository, find the `Publish Docker Container` workflow and select `Configure`.
+This will create a file named `docker-publish.yml`.

     ![The Publish Docker Container workflow that defines the series of GitHub actions used to build and push a docker container to a GitHub Container Registry.](media/hol-ex1-task4-step5-1.png "Publish Docker Container workflow")

+    > **Note**: If you have gone through this MCW in the past, note that this step has changed.
+Do not rename this file.
+Leave this file named `docker-publish.yml`.

 6. Change the registry to `ghcr.io/${{ github.actor }}`.
 Replace the IMAGE_NAME line with `fabrikam-init`.
 The `env` section of this file should look like this YAML: